-\begin{lemma} Let $G$ be a connected graph with $n$ vertices that is connected but not biconnected, and let $k\in \mathbb{N}$.
-Every $k$-district map in $G$ is contractible if and only if $n-k\leq M$. \end{lemma} \begin{proof} If $n-k\leq M$, then every district in a $k$-district map contains fewer than $M$ vertices.
-By the definition of $M$, none of these districts can contain two leaf blocks, and, therefore, are contractible.
+\begin{lemma} Let $G$ be a connected graph with $n$ vertices that is connected but not biconnected, and let $k\le n$ be a positive integer.
+Every $k$-district map in $G$ is \contractible\ if and only if $n-k\leq M$. \end{lemma} \begin{proof} If $n-k\leq M$, then every district in a $k$-district map contains fewer than $M$ vertices.
+By the definition of $M$, none of these districts can contain two leaf blocks, and, therefore, are \contractible.

-If $M> n-k$, then we construct a $k$-district map for $G$ in which one of the districts is incontractible.
-Let $\widehat{V}\subset V(G)$ be a vertex set of minimum cardinality that contains two leaf blocks in $B(G)$ and a shortest path between then.
-By partitioning $V(G)\setminus \widehat{V}$ into singletons, we obtain a $\widehat{k}$-district map $\widehat{\Pi}$, where $\widehat{k}=n=M+1$, and $\widehat{V}\in \widehat{\Pi}$.
+If $M> n-k$, then we construct a $k$-district map for $G$ in which one of the districts is \incontractible.
+Let $\widehat{V}\subset V(G)$ be a vertex set of minimum cardinality that contains two leaf blocks in $B(G)$ and a shortest path between them.
+By definition, we have $|\widehat{V}|=M$.
+By partitioning $V(G)\setminus \widehat{V}$ into singletons, we obtain a $\widehat{k}$-district map $\widehat{\Pi}$, where $\widehat{k}=n-M+1$, and $\widehat{V}\in \widehat{\Pi}$.
 Successively merge pairs of adjacent districts until the number of districts drops to $k$ (recall that $G$ is connected, so some pair of districts are always adjacent).
-We obtain a $k$-district map $\Pi$, where one of the districts contains $\widehat{V}$, and is incontractible by Lemma~\ref{lem:con1}, as required. \end{proof}
+We obtain a $k$-district map $\Pi$, where one of the districts contains $\widehat{V}$, and is \incontractible\ by Lemma~\ref{lem:con1}, as required. \end{proof}